simplyjarod/solana-validator/README.md

 - Create the RAMdisk for the accounts DB (to reduce SSD wear) and RAMdisk swap (to move RAM data to SSD when more RAM is needed).

+## Firewall: block TCP & UDP traffic to 8899 & 8990 ports
+By executing `setup.sh` you will be prompted wether install and config firewall (iptables) or not.
+If you type 'yes' (or simply 'y'), the `./iptables.sh` script will start.
+If you want to stop here and resume this installation later, you can do so by typing 'no' or 'n'.
+To install and config firewall (iptables) at any moment, execute `./iptables.sh` as **root** from the folder this file is placed.
+This script will:
+- Install iptables firewall
+- Create a new chain called VALIDATORACCESS, with a rule to DROP all requests.
+- ACCEPT TCP and UDP requests to ports 8000-8020.
+- Send TCP and UDP requests to ports 8899 and 8900 to VALIDATORACCESS chain.
+To allow any IP to access these blocked ports, just execute `iptables -I VALIDATORACCESS -s aaaa -p xxx --dport yyyy -j ACCEPT` being aaaa the IP, xxx any of *tcp* or *udp* and yyyy your desired port (8899 or 8900).

 ## Nginx proxy and SSL certificates for RPC API
 By executing `setup.sh` you will be prompted wether install and config nginx+SSL or not.
-If you type 'yes' (or simply 'y'), the `./nginx-ssl.sh` script will start.
+If you type 'yes' (or simply 'y'), the `./nginx-ssl.sh` script will start. **If you don't know what this means or you are not sure if you need it, do not install it.**
 ```diff
 !
 In order to correctly generate the SSL certificates, the (sub)domain has to be already pointing to the server before executing this script.
 ```